bitedits/sokhatsky.art/README.md

 ### Edit

 You can edit the bio-ID.txt or indi-ID.csv directly in the file system.
+Or create you own editors!

 ### Generate